XeonLyfe/XeonLyfe/README.md

 - 🔭 I’m currently working on: [Xenon Rewrite 😉](https://github.com/XenonUtilityDevelopment)
-- 🌱 I’m currently learning: More advanced Java
+- 🌱 I’m currently learning: Nothing
 - 👯 I’m looking to collaborate on: An Obfuscator
-- 💬 Ask me about: Help with coding a Client!
+- 💬 Ask me about: Help with coding.
-- 📫 How to reach me: Discord, which is above!
+- 📫 How to reach me: Discord: XeonLyfe#9723
 - ⚡ Fun fact: Bill Nye Your Mom's A Guy!